educationnull/thejaspher.github.io/_posts/2015-11-06-centos-7-install-and-configure-openvpn-server.markdown

 ---
 layout: post
-title: "CentOS 7: install and configure openVPN server"
+title: "[CentOS 7]: install and configure openVPN server"
 date: 2015-11-06
-tags: rhel-centos netsec
+tags: linux netsec
 ---
 DigitalOcean has a [good tutorial] on how to set up an OpenVPN server on CentOS 7.
 I was not able to follow step-by-step since the tutorial goes into setting up routing using iptables, instead of using the builtin firewall-cmd.
 Later, I had issues connecting to the server from a Windows machine, but was able to resolve that (included below).